dancier/show-dancer/README.md

 ## Development

+### Prerequisites

+1. [Node.js](https://nodejs.org/) needs to be installed.
+We recommend using the latest LTS version.

+2. Run `npm install` to install all dependencies.

+3. Run `npm run prepare` once to install git commit hooks on your machine (powered by [Husky](https://typicode.github.io/)).

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.